Varun-Khatri/UISystem/README.md

 | **Overlay** | Temporary elements | Tooltips, notifications |
 | **Debug** | Developer tools | Debug info, cheat console |

-## 📦 Installation

-1. Download or clone this repository
-2. Add the files to your Unity project (2019.4+ recommended)
-3. Set up a Canvas with proper scaling for your game

 ## 🚀 Quick Start

 ### 1. Create Your UI Components